vega/altair/doc/user_guide/configuration.rst

         grid=False
     )

 You'll note that while the inside rules are gone, the outside border remains.
-Hide it by setting the `strokeWidth` or the `strokeOpcacity` options on :meth:`Chart.configure_view` to `0`.
+Hide it by setting the `strokeWidth` or the `strokeOpacity` options on :meth:`Chart.configure_view` to `0`.

 .. altair-plot::